 5. Henriot Cuve 38 (non-vintage)

 An amazing blanc de blancs made from four grands crus in the Côte des Blancs (Le Mesnil-sur-Oger, Chouilly, Avize, and Oger) that are blended using the perpetual reserve method for great complexity, generosity, elegance, and consistency.
-This champagne is the brainchild of the late Joseph Henriot, a man who impressed me for his strong entrepreneurial spirit–very Champenois.
-That’s a cuvée that I want to taste again and discover more.

 6. Perrier-Jouët Belle Epoque Blanc de Blancs 2006

 Another superior and mesmerizing blanc de blancs, launched by former Chef de Cave Hervé Deschamps.

 7. Deutz Amour de Deutz 2008

 A very successful and delicious blanc de blancs.
 It is the brainchild of President Fabrice Rosset.

 A champagne of refinement and complexity, great freshness, and vinosity, it remains approachable and joyful, just like President Gilles de la Bassetière.

 This is not their prestige cuvée, called Grande Sendrée, but their vintage champagne.
 Generous and complex like President Michel Drappier, with the je ne sais quoi of the Aube.